redhat-adsa/HowWeEnable/workshops/how_we_enable/02-Logistics.md

 ## How We Deliver the Workshops

-Usually we like to have an entire week, however we realize this is a big ask.
+Usually, we like to have an entire week.
+However, we realize this is a big ask.
 You can break it into a half day of learning a skill and the other half applying it to a real business need that the students are working in their day to day.

 ## Hackathon Scoping